RdeWilde/JoyStream/HACKING.md

 4. Do your very best to make each commit a unified and coherent set of changes which still allows the given library/subapplication to compile.
-If you have to push commits which are partial work due to end of day migration to another workstation, then make a temporary WIP commit which you remove/squash when you continue working.
+If you have to push a commit to github which is partial work, e.g. due to end of day migration to another workstation, then make a temporary WIP commit which you remove when you continue working the next time (see below).
+This should generally only be done when you are working alone on a branch

 Setup
 ------------------------------------------------------------